Welcome to Riverside

 Community interest needs to be generated, cooperative support marshaled, and innovative solutions identified to help stem the decay and return the condition of the cemetery to one of renewed respect for the families interred within.
 Without the concern and help from the greater community, and focused assistance from a coalition of public and private groups and individuals, the condition of the Riverside may well continue its unfortunate decline and keep at risk the significant memorial art and genealogic history it contains.

-The statuary at Riverside is a document of 130 years of Colorado history; the imagery above the ground is every bit as compelling as the history under the ground.
+The imagery above the ground at Riverside is every bit as compelling as the history under the ground.
 For instance, the Drake Cabin (pictured below) is the limestone monument to Blackhawk Pioneer Lester Drake.

 Find Out More